QualiSystems/devguide_source/_cloudproviders/9.0.0/L2-networking-management.md

     - 9.0.0
 ---

 Now that we've set up the cloud provider shell's automation, let's learn how to implement network connectivity.
+CloudShell supports two networking modes, L2 for VLAN-level management and L3 for subnet-level management.
 This article discusses layer 2 connectivity.
 If you're developing an L3 cloud provider, skip to the next article.

 ## ApplyConnectivityChanges method